pakozm/lua-mapreduce/README.md

-lua-mapreduce
+lua-MapReduce
 =============

-Lua map-reduce implementation based in MongoDB.
+Lua MapReduce implementation based in MongoDB.
 It differs from [ohitjoshi/lua-mapreduce](https://github.com/rohitjoshi/lua-mapreduce) in the basis of the communication between the processes.
 In order to allow fault tolerancy, and to reduce the communication protocol